rchakode/kube-opex-analytics/README.md

 ## Overview
 --------
-kube-opex-analytics is an open source Kubernetes operating expenditure tool helping to answer questions related to:
+kube-opex-analytics is a Kubernetes operating expenditure analytics tool helping to answer questions related to:

 * Cost sharing on mutualized Kubernetes clusters.
 * Capacity planning based on historic of resource usage.